Disneyland Paris Itinerary: 2 Parks in 1 Day

 Big Thunder Mountain at Disneyland Paris

-Big Thunder Mountain is the most popular ride in Disneyland Park (after Peter Pan, which I recommend adults with just one day skip), so head here first.
+Big Thunder Mountain is the most popular ride in Disneyland Park (after Peter Pan, which I recommend adults with just one day skip), so head there first.

-We’ve ridden Big Thunder Mountain at several Disney parks and the Paris one is our favourite.
-It’s unique because it mostly takes place on an island and features dark tunnels under the water at the beginning and end.
+We’ve ridden Big Thunder Mountain at several Disney parks, and the one in Paris is our favourite.
+It’s unique because it mostly takes place on an island and features dark underwater tunnels at the beginning and end.
 It’s also longer than other versions.

 If queues are long, you could pay for Premier or wait until the end of the day.